Toggle: English / Spanish

 Plasma is the clear fluid portion of blood.
 It does not contain blood cells.
 But it does contain many proteins, including antibodies, which are formed as part of the immune response to protect against infection.

 Antiserum is produced from the plasma of a person or animal that has immunity against an infection or poisonous substance.
 Antiserum may be used to protect a person who has been exposed to a germ or toxin.
 For example, you may receive a certain type of antiserum injection:

-During serum sickness, the immune system falsely identifies a protein in antiserum as a potentially harmful substance (antigen).
+During serum sickness, the immune system falsely identifies a protein in antiserum as a harmful substance (antigen).
 The result is an immune system response that attacks the antiserum.
-Immune system elements and the antiserum combine to form immune complexes, which cause the inflammation and other symptoms of serum sickness.
+Immune system elements and the antiserum combine to form immune complexes, which cause the symptoms of serum sickness.

 Injected proteins such as antithymocyte globulin (used to treat organ transplant rejection) and rituximab (used to treat immune disorders and cancers) can cause serum sickness reactions.